 Tepezala: An historic town on the state’s Silver Route, Tepezala holds ancient ruins as well as conventional homes.
 The beautiful landscape is famous for eco-tours and even an eco-ranch.

 The Capital’s Countryside: The beautiful lands outside of the city of Aguascalientes have lots of activities.
-Outdoor lovers enjoy rappelling, rock climbing, bird watching, fishing, camping, and biking.
+Outdoor lovers enjoy rappelling, rock climbing, bird watching, fishing, RV’ing, and biking.

 Aguascalientes Monumental Bullring: The common practice of bullfighting shines at the capital’s Monumental Bullring located in the city’s fairgrounds.